 - A copy of EC-type examination certificate (if relevant)

-An EC-type examination certificate should include at least the following elements:
+The certificate should include at least the following elements:

 - Reference to the Toy Safety Directive

-- A description of the toys
+- A description and a colour image of the toys

 - A list of tests performed